hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 	Remove drives gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
 The initial weight is 75.

-6. Set weight of the disks on the node.
+6. Set the weight of the disks on the node.

 		# ringos set-weight -f object-1.builder -s d<device> -w <weight>